Updated September 2019

 Cultivation of Cannabis in Mississippi

-Cultivation of cannabis is illegal in Mississippi outside of the University of Mississippi’s tightly regulated programs for research and medical CBD.
+Cultivation of cannabis is illegal in Mississippi outside of the University of Mississippi’s tightly regulated growing program for research

 DISCLAIMER: The information contained in this website is for general information purposes only; it does not constitute legal advice.
 Although we endeavor to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information, products, services, or related graphics contained on the website for any purpose.
 Therefore, any reliance you place on such information is strictly at your own risk.